-An increased fine, community service, parental notification, extension of Residence Hall Probation or Persona Non Grata status, and one year Disciplinary Probation will be imposed.
+An increased fine, community service, parental notification, extension of Residence Hall Probation or Persona Non Grata status, a Counseling Center assessment, and one year Disciplinary Probation will be imposed.
 Additional sanctions may be assigned at the discretion of the Director of Student Conduct.
 Students will be required to meet with a university official and this individual may mandate that the student complete some or all of the following additional treatment or educational options: